wernerd/ZRTP4PJ/README.md

 - to use ZRTP together with PJSUA you may need to apply a patch to add a specific callback mechanism.
 The patch is quite small and should work without any problems.
 After applying the patch just rebuild pjsip / pjsua.
-  *NOTE:* Since June 17th this callback function is part of the PJSIP's SVN repository and is available in the SVN branch 1.x.
-If you use this branch and a recent SVN version then _do not apply the patch_.
+  *NOTE:* Since 17-Jun-2011 this callback function is part of PJSIP's SVN repository and is available in the SVN branch 1.x.
+If you use this branch and a recent SVN version then _do not apply the patch_ and just use ZRTP4PJ.

 Copy the ZSRTP4PJ.tar to your pjproject's third_party directory, for example: